-Only questions with accepted answer and more than one proposed answer are appropriate for our test.
+Results and discussions: Only questions with accepted answers and more than one proposed answer are appropriate for our test.
 The corpus contains 118,778 appropriate questions out of the 371,594 questions of the corpus.

-Table II illustrates the MRR scores of both models, and table III illustrates MPLR scores.
+As MoleTrust is not probabilist and does not consider the distrust, only the ignoring hypothesis is applicable on it.
+Table II illustrates the MRR scores of the four models, and Table III illustrates MPLR scores.
 MPLR scores are, of course, lower than those of MRR.
-Nevertheless both tables lead to the same conclusions.
+Nevertheless, both tables lead to the same conclusions.